dec112/prf/rngin/README.md

     return;
 }
 ```
-Right after receiving the response from the ECRF, aou may add the following:
+Right after receiving the response from the ECRF, you may add the following:
 ```
 route(PRFREQUEST);
 ```